jogold/cloudstructs/src/toolkit-cleaner/README.md

 }
 ```

-The `ToolkitCleaner` creates a state machine that runs every day and
+The `ToolkitCleaner` construct creates a state machine that runs every day
-removes unused S3 and ECR assets from your CDK Toolkit.
+and removes unused S3 and ECR assets from your CDK Toolkit.

 The running frequency can be customized using the `schedule` prop.